grofit/persistity/README.md

 # Persistity

-A pipeline based data persistence framework for unity (a bit like ETL).
+A pipeline based data persistence framework (a bit like ETL) for game developers for use with Unity, Monogame or other .net based engines/frameworks.

 [![Build Status][build-status-image]][build-status-url]
 [![Nuget Version][nuget-image]][nuget-url]